apache/gravitino/clients/cli/docs/README.md

 - Retrieve server version
 - Provide help on usage
 - Manage Gravitino entities such as Metalakes, Catalogs, Schemas, and Tables
-- List details about Graviotino entities
+- List details about Gravitino entities

 ## Installation